All about Mercado Lucas de Gálvez in Mérida, Mexico

 As mentioned, Mercado San Benito is directly adjacent (to the south, on the other side of Calle 67).
 Mercado San Benito is the second most important market in Mérida and the largest.

 As you probably already know, Mérida is considered a very safe city.
 However, pickpocketing is unfortunately not uncommon in the city's largest market, so you should take extra care of your valuables, especially your wallet and mobile phone.
+It is best to use a secure bag or money belt to keep your valuables safe.

-If you are travelling to Mérida, be sure to check out our Traveling Tips for Mérida, Mexico.
+Be sure to check out our Traveling Tips for Mérida, Mexico.
 Here you will find more very valuable information on travelling safely and all the other important things you should know.

 Image Source (main image): ©Ryan, flickr, CC BY 2.0, Link